 July 4th at the National Archives

 Snap a photo of the towering Uncle Sam Stilt Walker.
-Then, keep your eyes peeled for Ben Franklin's arrival or sway to the rhythmic beats of an all-women percussion band, Batala Washington.
-Although this is a free event, the National Archives requests advanced registration.
+Then, keep your eyes peeled for Ben Franklin's arrival, or stay tuned for the ceremonial reading of the Declaration of Independence.

 Related Post: How to Spend a Weekend in Washington DC